jProgr/jprogr.github.io/_posts/2023-06-27-mini-course-grammar.md

 - go-i manja a oranje - To eat an orange.
 - mi i debe manja a oranje - I should eat an orange.
 - en-i manja a oranje e bon - Eating oranges is good.
-- Di oranje e de-i manja de mi - This is orange is eaten by me.
+- Di oranje e de-i manja de mi - This orange is eaten by me.
 - mini viro i go veni a mega viro - The small man will be a big man.
 - mega viro i go e bon - The big man will be good.
 - go-i ero, e man, go-i padon, e deo - To err is human, to forgive is divine.